Boat Injury Compensation

 If you have credible witnesses, a record of names of relevant people, and photographs of the accident or scene then this can help with boat injury claims.
 Make sure you also keep hold of receipts relating to medical appointments you have had as a result of a boating injury.

 Boating accidents are very diverse and can result in major health problems for some people.
 A head injury from a canoeing accident, for example, can be very serious and leave an individual with total dependency on his/her family.
 Compensation amounts will reflect the severity of the injury and how long-term the condition is.

-Some accidents appear to be minor but develop into something that perhaps prevents you continuing to work.
-Jefferies Solicitor’s team can handle most types of personal injury claim.
+Some accidents appear to be minor but develop into something that perhaps prevents you from continuing to work.
+Jefferies Solicitor’s team can handle most types of personal injury claims.
 We are available to discuss your case initially in a confidential, yet informal manner.
-Please call us on 0800 342 3206 to discuss or make an online enquiry now.